kaustubholpadkar/nevolve/README.md

 ## Future enhancement

-- Adding support for NEAT algorithm and its variations which can evolve the weights as well as the topology of the Neural Network.
+- Adding support for NEAT algorithm and its variations which can evolve the weights and the topology of the Neural Network.
 - Introducing some computational optimizations in Neural Network library and Evolutionary Algorithm.
 - Introducing few new wrappers for OpenAI Gym and other environments.